aardvark-warrior/qyay-app/README.md

 2. **Creating Events (Host)**: After logging in, you can use the plus icon on the left sidebar to create a new event - simply provide the name of your Event.

 3. **Deleting Events (Host)**: Note: all events hosted on the app (including those created by other users) will show up in the feed.
 However, you will only be able to edit/delete the events that you have created (authorization provided by logging in).
+If you are authorized to modify an event, a `Modify Event` button will appear next to the `Join Event` button on those events.

 4. **Joining an Event**: One way to ask questions for an event is by joining the event itself.
 Starting in the Home Page (`http://localhost:5173`), you can click the `Join Event` button in the top right corner of the event you are interested in.
 This will take you to a new page with a unique link for that event.
 There, you can ask questions anonymously clicking the green `Ask a Question` button.
 A dialog will pop-up, prompting you to enter in your question.

-5. **Leaving Question 2**: There is another way you can leave questions for an event.
-From the Home Page, you can click `View Questions` in the bottom of the event you are interested in, and then click `Ask a Question`.
-A dialog will pop-up, prompting you for your question.

-6. **Event Actions**: Whether you are the creator or an attendee of an event, the action buttons in en event box will disappear when you opt to `Join Event`.
+5. **Event Actions**: Whether you are the creator or an attendee of an event, the action buttons in en event box will disappear when you opt to `Join Event`.
 They will re-appear once you return to the home page.

-7. **Navigating home**: There are several ways you can navigate home.
+6. **Navigating home**: There are several ways you can navigate home.
 One way is to click the `Home` button in the top left corner of the app.
 Another way is by typing in the Base URL of the app `http://localhost:5173/`.